shapeshed/shapeshed.com/content/post/unix-wc.md

   "title": "Linux and Unix wc command tutorial with examples", "date": "2011-03-19T00:00:00+00:00",
   "image": "images/articles/wc.png",
-  "description": "A series of how to examples on using wc, a UNIX tool for printing newline, word and byte counts for files", "tags": [
+  "description": "Tutorial on using wc, a UNIX and Linux tool for printing newline, word and byte counts for files.
+Examples of printing the number of lines in a file, printing the number of characters in a file and printing the number of words in a file.", "tags": [
-    "UNIX"
+    "UNIX",
+    "Linux"
   ]
 }